What is MDS or Myelodysplastic Syndromes?

 What is Bone Marrow Failure?

 Bone marrow failure happens when the marrow doesn't produce enough red cells, white cells or platelets, or the blood cells that are produced are damaged or defective.
 This means the body can not supply itself with the blood it needs.
-MDS, along with aplastic anemia and PNH, are bone marrow failure diseases.
+Myelodysplastic syndromes, along with aplastic anemia and PNH, are bone marrow failure diseases.

 Blasts are very young or immature white blood cells.
 In normal bone marrow, no more than 5 out of 100 white cells are blasts.
 Because people with MDS may have too many bone marrow blasts, doctors use their blast numbers to help define the severity of their MDS:

 - If less than 5 out of 100 white cells in your bone marrow are blasts, you have lower-risk MDS.

 - If between 5 out of 100 and 19 out of 100 white cells in your bone marrow are blasts, you have higher-risk MDS.

 - If 20 or more out of 100 white cells in your bone marrow are blasts, you have AML or acute myelogenous leukemia.
 About 30 out of 100 patients diagnosed with MDS will eventually have AML.

-MDS is a group of disorders in which your bone marrow cells do not develop into mature blood cells.
+MDS is a group of disorders in which bone marrow cells do not develop into mature blood cells.
 Instead, these cells stay within the bone marrow in an immature state.
 The symptoms and course of MDS may vary greatly from person to person and also depend on which blood cells are affected.
 Most experts agree that MDS is a cancer of the blood and bone marrow.

 All people with MDS have two things in common: